delta3d/delta3d/trunk/delta3d/readme.txt

 Welcome to Delta3D !
 We hope to get you up and running with Delta3D as quickly as possible.
-If you only wish run pre-built applications and have already used the Win32 installer, you are ready to rock.
+If you only wish run pre-built applications and have already used the Windows installer, you are ready to rock.

 Go ahead and try out the examples by running the executables found in the bin folder.